zarat/ScriptStack/README.md

 # ScriptStack

 A managed .NET scripting language to integrate into games (Unity3d, Godot) or any other application.
+See also [Debugger IDE](https://github.com/zarat/debugger)

 # Examples